Re: Window managers // was Re: [Alug] Website

-Alexis Lee alexis@turton.com writes:
+Alexis Lee <alexis@turton.com> writes:

 I still don't understand why non-hackers like E so much.
-Surely the
+Surely the Wash your mouth out.

 Now let's see: spend CPU on making pretty pictures or spend CPU on doing useful stuff...
 I know which I choose.
 E is bad for the environment, using all that extra electricity on machines that would otherwise have idle time. ;-)